 A selection of the performers also took part in the Spoken Word tent in the Volvo Global Village during the 2012 Volvo Ocean Race.
-The organising committee are busy planning our Galway Fringe Fest. event on 21st in Columbian Hall , Sea Rd in the Claddagh
+The organising committee planned the Galway Fringe Fest. event on 21st in Columbian Hall , Sea Rd in the Claddagh

 Upcoming 2012 Event

-The 2012 Galway Kavanagh Day takes place on the afternoon of Sun.1st July in the Galway Rowing Club.
-It will comprise of music, storytelling and rendetions by published poets.
-More details later.. .
+The 2012 Galway Kavanagh Day took place on the afternoon of Sun.1st July in the Galway Rowing Club.
+It comprised of music, storytelling and rendetions by published poets.

 2011 Post Event and Images